validatedpatterns/rhvp.cluster_utils/roles/vault_utils/README.md

 4. `secret/pushsecrets` - Any secret here can be accessed in read and write mode to all clusters known to ACM.
 This area can be used with ESO's `PushSecrets` so you can push an existing secret from one namespace, to the vault under this path and then it can be retrieved by an `ExternalSecret` either in a different namespace *or* from an entirely different cluster.
+5. `secret/pchat` - (_optional_ ) In this path we save the DB credentials used by the application in the UC12.

 ## Values secret file format